 How Agentic AI is shaping the next wave of intelligent AP workflows

-Artificial intelligence is rapidly evolving, but a new concept is beginning to define the future of enterprise automation: Agentic AI.
-For finance professionals, particularly those focused on accounts payable transformation, this emerging category could mark the next phase in achieving end-to-end intelligence across invoice workflows.
+Artificial intelligence is rapidly evolving, but one concept is beginning to define the future of enterprise automation: Agentic AI.
+For finance professionals, particularly those focused on accounts payable transformation, this emerging category marks the next phase in achieving end-to-end intelligence across invoice workflows.

-As organizations push toward greater agility and autonomy in their financial operations, Agentic AI introduces a new approach.
-It offers the ability to act with context, operate independently, and pursue goals without relying on human-initiated rules.
+As organizations push toward greater agility and autonomy in their financial operations, Agentic AI introduces a new approach: the ability to act with context, operate independently, and pursue goals without relying on human-initiated rules.
 For accounts payable teams, this shift has the potential to reshape how work gets done across every stage of the invoice lifecycle.
+Medius has been building toward this moment for more than a decade.

 What is Agentic AI?